Wealthify doesn't support your browser

 So, what are the cons of flexible ISAs?
 Well, firstly, there aren’t as many providers offering this more relaxed ISA; the more common versions are non-flexible.
 Which is why they aren’t as well-known or as well-understood by the public yet.

-Secondly, the money has to be redeposited back into the same account by the end of the tax year in order to keep the interest, gains, and ISA allowance benefits for that tax period.
+Secondly, the money has to be redeposited back into an ISA by the end of the tax year in order to keep the interest, gains, and ISA allowance benefits for that tax period.
 If you couldn’t get the money back in the account by then, you would effectively lose these tax benefits.

 Thirdly, you may be more tempted to withdraw from a flexible account more frequently than you would a non-flexible one.